 After graduating from college, Hajime Isayama decided to move to Tokyo.
 There, he worked on drawing manga at an internet cafe while working partime to live. in 2006, when he was 19, his very first manga, Attack on Titan won the Magazine Grand-Prix (MGP) awards by the publishing giant Kodansha.
 From then, he decided to fully dedicate himself to manga and got himself into the spotlight.

 Since 2009, Shingeki no Kyojin has been published serially in Bessatsu Shonen Magazine.
 In 2011 he further won the 35th Shonen category of the 35th Kodansha Manga Awards, and was nominated for the 4th annual Manga Taisho awards, one of the most prestigious Japanese manga awards, as well as the 16th annual Tezuka Osamu Cultural Prize.

 Again, I must say… Winning with your very first manga isn’t normal.
 So this is why it’s said that Hajime Isayama is turning the anime and manga world upside down.

 During an interview on NHK TV, his father confessed,

 Hajime Isayama’s dream came true: being an animator!
 Now let’s talk about his personality.
 So is he optimistic?
 Is he conceited?
 Despite your imagination, he is actually super modest.

 Because he became a local star in Oita, people from the city often ask him to draw things for them, for their walls for instance.
-He’s said to always kindly comply, In his offical blog, he even often promotoes local businesses including restaurants.
+He’s said to always kindly comply, In his official blog, he even often promotes local businesses including restaurants.

 Hajime Isayama sometimes holds autograph signings in his hometown of Oita.
 He is very eager to promote his beloved town.